 There’s no doubt that we take time to dance (celebrate the good times) but do we really take time to mourn and grieve like we should?

-This passage is in the Bible because the Lord wants to encourage us to work through whatever hard situation we’re walking through.
+This passage is in the Bible because the Lord wants us to work through whatever hard situation we’re walking through.
 It’s okay to take time to grieve.
 (And know that the grieving process is different for everyone.)
-He understands what you’re going through and even walked through hard situations in His own life when He was here on Earth.
+He understands what you’re going through, and even walked through hard situations in His own life when He was here on Earth.

 What is it that you need to do to begin healing from your broken heart?!